 Clinical Mental Health Counseling

-The Clinical Mental Health Counselor (MHC) program at Springfield College is committed to the preparation of highly qualified professionals interested in licensure as a Licensed Mental Health Counselor (LMHC).
+The Springfield College Clinical Mental Health Counseling (CMHC) program is committed to the preparation of highly qualified professionals interested in licensure as a Licensed Mental Health Counselor (LMHC).
 The program is designed to identify the potential and facilitate the development of our students through the integration of theoretical and applied curriculum.
 In the first semester, and under close supervision, students have the opportunity to put theory into practice, by developing their professional skills and competencies working with assigned clients.
 In addition, this sixty-credit program incorporates rigorous academic courses, including 100 hours of pre-internship practicum and 600 hours of supervised internship/field experience.

 Anna L. Moriarty

 B.S., Springfield College, 1972